epfl-ada/ada-2025-project-data_dinosaur/readme.md

 ### Website Source Code

-The interactive data story website source code is located in the `website/web` directory of this repository.

-The website is deployed to GitHub Pages and can be accessed here: https://sipofoy.github.io/ada-2025-data-dinosaur-website/
+The interactive data story website is deployed via GitHub Pages from a separate repository: https://github.com/SipofoY/ada-2025-data-dinosaur-website.

+You can access the live website here: https://sipofoy.github.io/ada-2025-data-dinosaur-website/

+For reference, the source code is also included in this repository under the `website/web` directory.

 # Organization within the team